edipoferreira/vagrant-lab-wsl-qemu/README.md

 # Vagrant Configuration for Kubernetes Lab

-This guide provides an overview of setting up and running a Kubernetes lab environment using Vagrant and QEMU/KVM (libvirt) on WSL (Windows Subsystem for Linux) with Windows 11.
+This guide provides an overview of setting up and running a lab environment using Vagrant and QEMU/KVM (libvirt) on WSL (Windows Subsystem for Linux) with Windows 11.

 ## Overview